AndrewRhysGray/hw-week-7-day-2/hw-vue/homework_todos.md

 ## Setup

 1. npm init and install `vue`, `webpack` and `webpack-cli`.
+D

 2. Add build script to `package.json`.
+D

 3. Create folder and file structure.
+D

 Your folder structure might look like this: